-Every year, nearly a million Cambridge students from 10 000 schools in 160 countries prepare for their future with an international education from Cambridge International.
+Every year, nearly a million Cambridge students from 10000 schools in 160 countries prepare for their future with the Cambridge Pathway.

-'We think the Cambridge curriculum is superb preparation for university.'

-Christoph Guttentag, Dean of Undergraduate Admissions, Duke University, USA
+School feedback: 'We think the Cambridge curriculum is superb preparation for university.'
+Feedback from: Christoph Guttentag, Dean of Undergraduate Admissions, Duke University, USA